FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-table.md

 The table will be rendered with colums `colA`, `colB` and `colC`, unless "Columns" are explicitely defined on the node, with "Auto Columns" toggled off.

-or render just one row by simply passing an object.
-Expects an input (`msg.payload`) in the format of:
+You can also send a single piece of data to append to the existing table, in this case, the `ui-table` expects an input (`msg.payload`) in the format of:

 ```json
 {